Bill & Ted's Excellent Adventure: Plot

-They befriend Billy the Kid in the Wild West, and Socrates in Ancient Greece, before stopping in 15th-century England, where they fall in love with Princesses Joanna and Elizabeth.
-Their father, the king, tries to have them executed, but Billy and Socrates help them escape.
-The booth, which is slightly damaged in the process, takes them to the far future, where they find a society that reveres them and their future band.
+They befriend Billy the Kid in the Wild West and Socrates in ancient Greece before stopping in 15th-century England, where they fall in love with princesses Joanna and Elizabeth.
+Their father tries to have them executed, but Billy and Socrates help them escape.
+The booth, slightly damaged by an attacking knight in the process, takes them to 2688, where they discover that society reveres them and their future band.
 They are inspired to complete their report with "extra credit" by abducting Sigmund Freud, Ludwig van Beethoven, Joan of Arc, Genghis Khan and Abraham Lincoln.
-After a brief stop in prehistoric times to repair the booth, they program it to return to the present, but end up outside the Circle K the night before, where Rufus was first introducing himself.
-They convince their earlier selves of Rufus's trustworthiness before he reminds them how to get to the next day.
+After a brief stop in prehistoric times to repair the booth, they program it to return to the present but end up outside Circle K the night before, where Rufus first introduced himself.
+They convince their earlier selves of Rufus's trustworthiness before he explains how to get to the next day; he further warns them that they have two hours left before their history report is due.

-When they arrive, they learn that Deacon has abandoned Napoleon at a bowling alley.
-They leave the other historical figures at the mall to learn about San Dimas while they seek out Napoleon at Waterloo, a local water park.
-The historical figures get into trouble at the mall and are arrested by Captain Logan.
+When they arrive at the current time, they leave the historical figures at the local mall to learn about San Dimas while looking for Napoleon.
+After learning that Deacon has abandoned Napoleon at a bowling alley, Bill and Ted track him to a local water park.
+Back at the mall, the historical figures become fascinated but also overwhelmed by San Dimas culture, and are soon arrested for inadvertently causing mayhem.
+Captain Logan, determined to break up Bill and Ted's friendship, refuses to release their historical figures and orders Ted to start packing up for military school.

-Bill and Ted execute an escape plan based on using the time booth in the future to set up what they need in the present.
-They break their historical friends out of jail, then present each of them to the assembled school using stage lighting effects and rousing music.
-Their "report" brings the school to their feet, cheering, and they pass the course.
+The boys execute an escape plan based on using the time booth in the future to set up what they need in the present.
+They break their friends out of jail, then present each to the assembled school using stage lighting effects and rousing music.
+Their "report" earns a standing ovation, they pass the course, and they return the historical figures to their own times.

-Some time later, Rufus returns, accompanied by the two princesses, whom he has rescued from pre-arranged marriages.
-He says that they will also be part of Wyld Stallyns, and that the four of them will change the world with their music.
-He asks to jam with them—but on hearing their fledgling attempts to play, he turns to the movie audience and assures them, "They do get better."
+Sometime later, Rufus returns, accompanied by the two princesses he has rescued from arranged marriages.
+He says that they will also be part of Wyld Stallyns and that the four of them will change the world with their music.
+He asks to jam with them, but on hearing their fledgling attempts to play, he turns to the movie audience and assures them, "They do get better."